 the art of instinctive cooking

 Hello!
 My name is Danielle.
-To describe myself as a married, mother of two boys in my forties forces me to pinch myself!
+To describe myself as a married, middle aged, mother of two boys, forces me to pinch myself!
 How did I get to this point; acting on my desire to revive a seemingly dying art?
-The art of feeding ourselves with fresh ingredients, cooking from scratch and without costing the earth.
+The art of feeding ourselves with simple ingredients, cooking from scratch and without costing the earth.

 The answer lies somewhere within being born to a Seychelloise mother where the diet is healthy, simple and always home made; university, where I wanted to eat well but on a budget; teaching in secondary schools for 20 years seeing pupils eat shockingly bad food regularly; and then becoming a mother.
 Being paranoid about sugar and my sons' teeth as well as their vitamin and fibre intake took me straight back to my own mother again!